Lifelong Learning for Neural powered Mixed Integer Programming: Experiments

 \subsection{Experimental Setup and Parameters}

-We use SCIP~\cite{gamrath2020scip} as the backend solver, with a time limit of 45 minutes.
+\looseness=-1We use SCIP~\cite{gamrath2020scip} as the backend solver, with a time limit of 45 minutes.
 We use a system running on Intel Xeon 6248 processor with 96 cores and 1 NVIDIA A100 GPU with 40GB memory for our experiments.
 Similar to existing works~\cite{gasse2019exact}, we enable cutting planes at the root node and deactivate solver restarts.
 We keep all other SCIP parameters to default.
 We use attention mechanism with $2$ heads.
 We set the default buffer size to $500$.
-We set $\alpha$ and $\beta$ in eq.~\ref{eq:overall_loss} to $1.5$ and $100$ respectively.
-For details of all parameters and system settings, we refer to App.~\ref{app:params}.
+For details of all parameters and system settings, we refer to App A.6.

 \textbf{Training data generation:} For each task, we generate 150,000 branching samples extracted using 10,000 generated instances for training and 30000 validation/test samples generated using 2000 instances.